netdata/learn/docs/agent/netdata-cloud/signing-in.md

 ![A screenshot of a link to the Nodes View in Netdata Cloud](https://user-images.githubusercontent.com/1153921/59644663-c1ed9800-9122-11e9-9ebc-d67e7db229a7.png)

-A second route can be found in the Nodes Listâthe drop-down menu in the top-left corner of the Netdata dashboard:
+A second route can be found in the Nodes List—the drop-down menu in the top-left corner of the Netdata dashboard:

  ![A screenshot of a second link to the Nodes View in Netdata Cloud](https://user-images.githubusercontent.com/1153921/59644973-3d9c1480-9124-11e9-9a1d-33c412578a9f.png)